About the Activity feed

 - An unexpected error could sometimes pop up (we can’t prevent 100% of these, but know that we see them and do our best to investigate them)

 Users and services can publish Applets for others to use from within the IFTTT Platform.
 When you do, you’ll see this item in your feed.

 This item confirms that you’ve linked a new app or device to your IFTTT account.

 When you disconnect from a service, we’ll put this confirmation in your activity feed.

 Sometimes you may want to link a different service account, or update a password and reconnect.
 In that case, you’ll see this item letting you know those updates went through.

 Uh oh!
 This usually means one of your apps or devices is no longer properly linked with IFTTT.
 Expand this item and we’ll help you reconnect via the service’s settings page, so you can get up and running again.
 If you don’t reconnect, we may give you a reminder a few days later — eventually, if you don’t reconnect, we’ll automatically disable the service and associated Applets, so we’ll try and give you enough time to fix it before we do that.

 If we’ve seen your service was recently offline but has made a triumphant return to online status, we’ll give you the good news in your activity feed via this item.

 Usage limit exceeded

-Some of the apps and devices we work with have limits to how much they can handle via IFTTT.
+Some of the apps and devices we work with have usage limits on how much they can handle via IFTTT.
 We try and make these as transparent as possible, and let you know when you’re approaching a limit and when you’ve hit it.
 When you hit it and we can’t run an Applet, you’ll see this item in your feed.